-- Limit switches which will open if the temperature rises above a certain set point need to be in the system.
+- Limit switches that will open if the temperature rises above a certain set point need to be in the system.
 Limit switches (manual reset) located near draft diverters will shut the system down if the chimney or flue gets plugged up.
 This prevents carbon monoxide poisoning or conditions.
 Limit switches near the burner manifold detect roll-out and prevent fires or worse.

 - Low water cut-off.
 If the water in the water jacket falls below a certain point a dangerous condition will exist.
-The water level in a steam boiler should never go below half-way in the sight glass.
+The water level in a steam boiler should never go below halfway in the sight glass.
 Dirty sight glasses should be cleaned.
-Additionally they should be checked to ensure that they are not plugged with crud of some sort.
-A regular visual inspection of the sight glass is good practice especially in the heating season.
+Additionally, they should be checked to ensure that they are not plugged with crud of some sort.
+A regular visual inspection of the sight glass is good practice, especially in the heating season.

 The steam boiler should be blown down once a week during the heating season or while it is in use.
-Blow down valves are found on the water feeders and low water cut-offs.
+Blowdown valves are found on the water feeders and low water cut-offs.
 It looks like a lever and most are yellow (some are red).
 These valves should be opened allowing the water to flow into a bucket or sump.
-Water is normally drained until it is clear or you fill a five gallon bucket.
+Water is normally drained until it is clear or you fill a five-gallon bucket.
 This ensures fresh water is introduced into the steam boiler on a regular basis and can help keep the cruddy deoxygenated water out.

 Steam Boiler Common Problems

 - Water Hammer or banging pipes.
 This is a common problem that can be reduced if not eliminated with the proper devices.
 Water hammer occurs when the condensed water meets the steam.
 Cool water meeting hot steam causes the pipes to expand and contract rapidly.
 This makes it sound like someone is down in the basement beating on your pipes with a hammer.
 The system could have a problem with the return condensate water getting back to the Hartford loop and eventually the boiler.
-It could mean a strainer or trap is plugged with sediment and limiting the return of condensate water returning to the boiler.
-The automatic water feeder will continue to keep the water level in the boiler but the system will have too much water in it and the mains will flood.
-It is important to keep the return piping system efficiently returning water to the boiler to prevent water hammer.
+It could mean a strainer or trap is clogged with sediment and limiting the return of condensate water returning to the boiler.
+The automatic water feeder will continue to keep the water level in the steam boiler but the system will have too much water in it and the mains will flood.
+It is important to keep the return piping system efficiently returning water to the steam boiler to prevent water hammer.
 Consult an HVAC professional about reducing or eliminating this problem.

 - Steam Vents leaking water.
 Steam radiators on one pipe systems should not be level.
 Often the floor will settle and the radiator will begin to leak water from the steam vent.
 A shim can be placed under the legs of the radiator opposite the pipe.
 This will allow the condensed water to drain out of the radiator back to the return line to the boiler.
 If after placing a shim under the radiator and the leaking continues, consult an HVAC professional.

-Characteristics and Behaviors of the Gas Furnace Flame
+Characteristics and Behaviors of the Gas Furnace Flame | Steam Boilers